Malivil/TTT-Randomat-20/README.md

 _randomat_soulmates_affectall_ - Default: 0 - Whether everyone should have a soulmate.\
 _randomat_soulmates_sharedhealth_ - Default: 0 - Whether soulmates should have shared health.

+## Stick With Me
+Pairs all players with another random player.
+Does a small amount of damage over time to players who spend too much time away from their partner.
+\
+\
+**ConVars**
+\
+_ttt_randomat_stickwithme_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_stickwithme_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_stickwithme_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_stickwithme_warning_timer_ - Default: 30 - Time a player has to find their partner at the start of the event.\
+_randomat_stickwithme_damage_timer_ - Default: 10 - Time a player must be away from their partner before damage starts.\
+_randomat_stickwithme_damage_interval_ - Default: 2 - How often damage is done when partners are too far".\
+_randomat_stickwithme_damage_distance_ - Default: 200 - Distance a player must be from their partner to be considered "near".\
+_randomat_stickwithme_damage_amount_ - Default: 1 - Damage done to each player who is too far.

 ## Sudden Death!
 Changes everyone to have only 1 health
 \